marianamelodev/marianamelodev/README.md

 ###

-<p align="left">My name is Mariana Melo and I'm a Software Engineering undergraduate student, from Brazil.</p>
+<p align="left">My name is Mariana Melo, and I'm a Software Engineering undergraduate student from Brazil.</p>

 ###